 How We Do Business

 SGS is committed to maintaining universally accepted standards of corporate governance and business integrity.
-Our corporate governance policies are designed to maximize shareholder value by defining clear and efficient decision-making processes, fostering a climate of performance and accountability among managers and employees and aligning employees’ remuneration with the long-term interests of shareholders.
+The SGS Corporate Governance framework aims to achieve an efficient allocation of resources and clear mechanisms for setting strategies and targets, in order to maximize and protect shareholder value.
+SGS strives to attain this goal by defining clear and efficient decision-making processes, fostering a climate of performance and accountability among managers and employees alike, and aligning employees’ remuneration with the long-term interests of shareholders.

 How We Are Structured

-SGS SA, registered in Geneva (CH), controls all companies worldwide belonging to the SGS Group, which provides independent inspection, verification, testing, certification and quality assurance services through its worldwide network of subsidiaries, branches and agencies.
+SGS SA, registered in Geneva (CH), controls all companies worldwide belonging to the SGS Group, providing independent inspection, verification, testing, certification and quality assurance services through its worldwide network of subsidiaries, branches and agencies.